RECYCLING PLASTIC CAPS

 This recycling project is supported through contributions from:

-and many, many schools and community organizations and volunteers
+and many, many volunteers, community organizations and schools:

 Coral Photograph Credit to the National Oceanic and Atmospheric Administration/Department of Commerce and Dr. James P. McVey.
 Dolphins, Japanese Angelfish, Green turtle, and Laysan Albatross photos by James Watt.
 Humpback whale photo by James Mobeley